PAPAMICA/sticker_effect/README.md

 1. Click "Select PNG images" to choose one or more PNG files
 2. Adjust settings (optional):
+   - Border color (default: white)
    - Border thickness (5-50px)
    - Border smoothing (0-10)
-   - Fill holes in image (for better sticker effect)
+   - Fill holes in image with border color (enabled by default)
    - Shadow options (if enabled):
      - Intensity (0-255)
      - X/Y offset (-50px to +50px)